d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 </Trigger>
 ```

-This XML is ready to be inserted in a target's *KeePass.config.xml* (`<Configuration><Application><TriggerSystem><Triggers>`{: .filepath}), and the trigger will then be loaded on the upcoming KeePass startup.
+This XML is ready to be inserted in a target's *KeePass.config.xml* (`<Configuration><Application><TriggerSystem><Triggers>`{: .filepath}).
+The trigger will then be loaded on the upcoming KeePass startup.
 Next time a database is unlocked, it will be exported to `%appdata%\export.csv`{: .filepath}.

 This whole process was done silently in the background, until patch 2.53.1 introduced a mandatory masterkey prompt to export databases.
-Here is what it looks like:
+Here is what the new prompt looks like:

 ![export_prompt](/assets/img/blog/keepass_triggers/export_prompt.png)

 While the *"Export"* indication is not *that* obvious, asking a user for its masterkey twice in a row (one time to unlock the database + one time for the export) will probably raise suspicions.

 > The corresponding CVE-2023-24055 is still marked as *DISPUTED* by NIST.
 While it is not the subject of this article to determine whether trigger system abuse is a vulnerability or not, I highly recommend you to read the whole [forum thread](https://sourceforge.net/p/keepass/discussion/329220/thread/a146e5cf6b).
 It sums up pretty well each point of view, and even includes extra salt from the participants!
 In my opinion, the decision to add a patch is understandable, but also creates a risk for users to reconsider the initial threat model, stating that every action taken as administrator (injecting DLL, abusing the plugin system, replacing KeePass binary) would also need its own fix: it's basically endless.
-> {: .prompt-info }
+{: .prompt-info }

 ## Leaking passwords through the placeholder system

 ### KeePass placeholders

-Reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders, environment variables, etc. can be used"*.
+When reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders, environment variables, etc. can be used"*.

 Lots of word that we don't know here, so let's visit KeePass [Placeholders](https://keepass.info/help/base/placeholders.html) documentation page and try to find out more : *"KeePass uses the abbreviation 'Spr' for 'String placeholder replacement'.
 An Spr-compiled field is a field where placeholders are replaced when performing an action with this field."*